Wagging Tails Training...

 The Tinkle Tamers™ Program: In-home help for housebreaking your dog

-Getting a new dog is an exciting adventure - and like all great adventures, it may be a little daunting.
+Getting a new dog?
+What an exciting adventure!
+Like all great adventures, it may be a little daunting.
 At Wagging Tails Training, we want to help you prepare before and after the big day!
 Instead of winging it and hoping for the best, why not start out with a professional, credentialed trainer by your side to help guide you through your first few weeks with your new family member?
 Whether you're bringing your new dog home soon or they've recently arrived, our popular Welcome Waggin™ Package can help smooth the transition for you and your new dog!

 We also offer a package designed for the budding dog trainer in you!
 Learn to train the dog you've already got (or any dog for that matter) by enrolling in our five-session Train the Trainer Program.
 Using your dog's unique personality, characteristics, and "issues" as a case study, this in-home program will teach you how to use scientifically based (but fun) reward-based dog training methods.
 Your dog will be an active participant and will receive the training he/she needs as an added bonus!